Anirudh-rao/The-DataScience-Project/Readme.md

-# The Snowflake Project
+# The Data Science Project

-This project covers some of the basics to advanced topics in Snowflake.
-This topics are  realted to `Data engineering`  and `Data Science` .

-In this repostory we will cover features of snowflake like:
+In this project we will cover basics of data science ranging from statistics and probablity to Ml Algorithms.

-1. Snow-SQL

-2. Snowpark

-3. Snowpark - ML

-4. Snowflake Container Services
+We will also cover topics realted to some datawarehouse tools that can be used in Data Science workloads mainly `snowflake` and `databricks`.

-More to be update soon.
+Further stuff will be updated soon.